Alvaro2c/alvaro2c.github.io/_posts/2023-10-16-annotations-in-object-detection-transforming-xy-into-coco-format.md

 Some extra comments:
 - I discovered not all images had label data, so I also had to take that into account (only 623 out of +700 images had the corresponding label data);
-- As I only had XY coordinates to begin with, I had to make some compromises and have a standard size for bounding boxes (all squares of "s" width and height);
+- As I only had XY coordinates to begin with, I had to make some compromises and have a standard size for bounding boxes (all squares of "s" width and height) that could fit all RBCs;
 - Additional information to create the utility function - specially how to calculate segmentation - was found on <a href="https://www.section.io/engineering-education/understanding-coco-dataset/" target="_blank">"Understanding COCO Dataset"</a> article by Srishiles P S
 {: style="text-align: justify"}
 - Even if not used in the current deployment, you can find the actual function in <a href="https://github.com/rcarrillocruz/hereditary_spherocytosis_detection/blob/master/backend/ml_logic/utils.py" target="_blank">HS Detector Web App's repository</a>.